 I’m not sure that any of the others in the chapel that night knew what an important moment that had been for me.
 Some of them heard about it in the weeks to come as I started reading in the Bible with them more and more about what Jesus taught and did and said.
 My dorm room stayed the same–a messy roommate who preferred a stuffy and dark room–but I started noticing her kindness more than the closed blinds.
 I still didn’t have a boyfriend or anything close to one–but I was enjoying the company of my friends more than ever, and also making new, lifelong friends.
 My family wasn’t going to move back to Connecticut–but I was learning to be content with keeping in touch with my high school friends in other ways than seeing them, and also learning to enjoy the new home my parents and I had in Texas.
 I was learning that having Jesus truly abiding in my heart didn’t mean that he was going to wave a magic wand to make all the difficult parts of my life go away.
 No, he has much more to give than magic.
 He was there to stay, to transform my heart, to make it grow in different directions, to mold me, to turn my mind from focusing on myself and outward to more important things.

-*Special thanks to my parents and all my Tulane IVCF friends and staff workers.
+*Special thanks to my parents and all my Tulane IVCF friends, staff workers, and many wise members of a variety of churches.
 God used you in great ways in my life–may we all keep being available for Him to use in the grace stories of others.
 I love you all.*